Joshua-Olisa/Bellabeat-Case-Study-Google-Data-Analytics-Capstone/README.md

 Conclusion based on our analysis:
 - Sedentary make up a significant portion, 81% of users daily active minutes.
 Users spend on avg 12 hours a day in sedentary minutes, 4 hours lightly active, and only half-hour in fairly + very active!
 - Sedentary minutes took up the majority of participants’ days and were fairly consistent throughout the week.
-- Saturdaysx, Monday and Wednesday the users take the most steps.
+- Saturdays, Monday and Wednesday the users take the most steps.
 - Users who take more steps per day are more likely to engage in “very active minutes”

 ## Recommendations